EU and UK's 'sausage war' sizzles at G7 as Macron and Johnson spar - News Break

 TRADE WAR?

-In a move that some worry could provoke a full-scale trade war, Johnson has threatened to invoke emergency measures in the Northern Ireland protocol of the Brexit divorce deal if no solution is found to the so-called “sausage war”.
+In a move that some worry could provoke a full-scale trade war, Prime Minister Boris Johnson has threatened to emergency measures in the Northern Ireland protocol of the Brexit divorce deal if no solution was found.

 That protocol essentially kept the province in the EU’s customs union and adhering to many of the single market rules, creating a regulatory border in the Irish Sea between the British province and the rest of the United Kingdom.

-But Johnson has already delayed the implementation of some of its provisions, including checks on chilled meats moving from the mainland to Northern Ireland, saying it was causing disruption to some supplies to the province.
+But Johnson has already delayed the implementation of some provisions of the protocol, including checks on chilled meats such as sausages moving from the mainland to Northern Ireland, saying it was causing disruption to some supplies to the province.

-A French diplomatic source said Macron had been taken aback by Johnson bringing up sausages - which the British leader had said was a crucial issue but one the French regarded as a distraction from the main business at the G7 leaders’ gathering.
+A French diplomatic source said Macron had been taken aback by Johnson bringing up sausages - which the British leader had said was a crucial issue but the French regarded as a distraction from the main G7 business.

-The president had merely been pointing out the sausage comparison was invalid due to the geographic differences, the source said.
+The French president had merely been pointing out the sausage comparison was invalid due to the geographic differences, the source said. read more

+"It took four years to negotiate this deal," the source said.
+"It cannot be said the United Kingdom didn’t know what it was signing for.
+It’s either not very professional or a distraction from the real issues."

-Repeatedly questioned at a news conference about Macron’s comments during their talks, Johnson said Brexit had occupied a “vanishingly small proportion of our deliberations” during the summit in Carbis Bay, which ended on Sunday.
+Repeatedly questioned at a media conference about Macron's comments during their talks, Johnson said Brexit had occupied a "vanishingly small proportion of our deliberations" during the G7 summit which ended on Sunday.

 "We will do whatever it takes to protect the territorial integrity of the UK but actually what happened at this summit was that there was a colossal amount of work on subjects that had absolutely nothing to do with Brexit," he said.